Blazing Famiglia

 In that sense, Blazing Famiglia is not unlike Toyoda's Crows Zero 3, trying to bring a little realism to a world that is inherently unrealistic.
 I will say this is not exactly my favored approach (as I prefer films that lean into their core strengths), but since Kumakiri's dramas tend to be a little extra too, it's not as big of a shift as you may expect.
 Instead of exploiting character quirks and looks, the film digs a little deeper into their backgrounds and uses the drama it finds there to steer the crime and action scenes.
 While it's not always perfectly executed, it does bring something new to the table.

 Tetsu Hino was once the leader of a feared and respected motorcycle gang, now he's a middle-aged man who has lost the respect of his wife and son.
 As he wonders why and where his life went wrong, he is contacted by an old gang member.
-The guy's daughter was assaulted and lies wounded in the hospital.
+The guy's daughter was assaulted and lays wounded in the hospital.
 The attacker is an old acquaintance of Tetsu, someone who has held a grudge against him since forever.
 Tetsu's old fire rekindles and he vows to take revenge, using his newly found goal in life to prove to his son that he isn't just some common loser.

 screen capture of Blazing Famiglia [Bakugyaku Famîria]